 Refinance

 Another option you should explore is looking at refinancing your home.
-Often times, when we initially borrowed a loan for hour home, we get locked into varying interest rates that can suddenly change and make payments unaffordable.
-If you are a former or current US servicemen, you should definitely look into low VA rates for refinancing your mortgage.
+Oftentimes, when we initially borrow a loan for our home, we get locked into varying interest rates that can suddenly change and make payments unaffordable.
+If you are former or current US servicemen, you should definitely look into low VA rates for refinancing your mortgage.

 Reach out to Community Development Corporations